ap1kenobi/hanlon-vagrant/README.md

 [Hanlon](https://github.com/csc/Hanlon) Vagrant[ified]
 ==============
-This is work in progress (WIP) and the provisioning shell "script" is being ported to chef-solo, puppet and ansible.
+Please note that the provisioning shell "script" is being ported to chef-solo, puppet and ansible.

 Getting Started